pamelakwong/complete/balanced_life/README.md

 - [x] Emotions

 ## Dedication
 I dedicate this project to the people whom I have met in App Academy.
 Words cannot express how much patience, positivity, and robust energy I felt in the community.
-I will continue to move forward.
-Good luck to those are who are still in the program!
-You can do it (:
+As you continue in the program, I will continue to move forward in life, too.
+Good luck and wish you the best.
+You can do it! (:

 ## References
 * W2D2 Impromptu Lecture